RichardValerosoUniverse/World-at-35/README.md

 89. InstaPay
 90. ShopeePay
 91. Bayad
+92. Gift Certificate
-92. TwitterPay
+93. TwitterPay
-93. Other E-Wallet Mode of Payment
+94. Other E-Wallet Mode of Payment
-94. Instagram
+95. Instagram
-95. GKK San Antonio de Padua
+96. GKK San Antonio de Padua
-96. Indian Killahs
+97. Indian Killahs
-97. Indonesia
+98. Indonesia
-98. Germañan Killahs
+99. Germañan Killahs
-99. Immaculate Conception Boys (School)
+100. Immaculate Conception Boys (School)
-100. Southern Philippines Medical Center-Institute Of Psychiatric & Behavioral Medicine (SPMC-IPBM)
+101. Southern Philippines Medical Center-Institute Of Psychiatric & Behavioral Medicine (SPMC-IPBM)
-101. The State of Vatican City
+102. The State of Vatican City
  👀 👁️ 👀 👁️

 Myself of mine loves 💕 currencies, snakes 🐍,crocodiles 🐊, cats, androids, black items and anything black, gold, cash, electronic debit and credit, Confidential Funds, cryptography and there are a lot more.